Basic Approach

 The Company uses objective external compensation data to benchmark NAGASE against competitive domestic companies in both business operations and talent acquisition.
 NAGASE sets its compensation levels at or above the market median of such data, taking into account business conditions and other relevant factors.
 In doing so, NAGASE aims to attract and retain diverse, skilled human capital capable of accelerating business transformation and to foster the growth ambition of the next generation of management leaders.

-Purpose Performance metrics Evaluation period Details
+| Type of compensation (approximate ratio) | Purpose | Performance metrics | Evaluation period | Details | ||

-Fixed Badic compensation for execution of duties Monthly payment determined by the board of Directors in accordance with roles and responsibilities.
+| Basic compensation (33-59%) | Fixed | Badic compensation for execution of duties | ー | ー | Monthly payment determined by the board of Directors in accordance with roles and responsibilities. | |

-1 year Determined by a formula resolved by the Board of Directors following deliberation by the Officer Remuneration Committee, based on consolidated operating income and business division operating income for the fisical year.
+| Annual bonus (27-33%) | Variable | Incentivize improvement in annual business performance | ・Consolidated operating income ・Business division operating income (for Directors in charge of business divisions) | 1 year | Determined by a formula resolved by the Board of Directors following deliberation by the Officer Remuneration Committee, based on consolidated operating income and business division operating income for the fisical year.
+Paid in a lump sum in June. | |

-Individual performance evaluations The president, delegated by the Board of Directors, evaluates individual officer performance and determines individual payment amouts (the President is not subject to individual evaluation).
+| Individual performance evaluations | The president, delegated by the Board of Directors, evaluates individual officer performance and determines individual payment amouts (the President is not subject to individual evaluation).
+Paid in a lump sum in June. | |||||

-3 year *2 Stock grant points granted annually based on achievement of medium-term KPIs over three consecutive fisical years and determined by a formula resolved by the Board of Directors following deliberation by the Officer Remuneration Committee (with a three-year transfer restriction after grant.)*3
+| Stock-based compensation *1 (13-33%) | Performance-linked stocke compensation | Incentivize sustainable grouth in corpotrate value | ・ROE ・Sustainability related indicators | 3 year *2 | Stock grant points granted annually based on achievement of medium-term KPIs over three consecutive fisical years and determined by a formula resolved by the Board of Directors following deliberation by the Officer Remuneration Committee (with a three-year transfer restriction after grant.)*3 | |

-Restricted stock compensation Align interest with shareholder value Restricted stock granted annually based on a standard ampunt resolved by the Board of Directors according to role and responsibility, with transfer restrictions lifted upon resignation.
+| Restricted stock compensation | Align interest with shareholder value | ー | ー | Restricted stock granted annually based on a standard ampunt resolved by the Board of Directors according to role and responsibility, with transfer restrictions lifted upon resignation. | ||

 The indicated ratios show the proportion of each compensation type, assuming 100% achievement of performance targets based on the standard value.
 Director, senior adviser not eligible for stock-based compensation are excluded.